Metabotropic glutamate receptor

 The metabotropic glutamate receptors, or mGluRs, are a type of glutamate receptor that are active through an indirect metabotropic process.
 They are members of the group C family of G-protein-coupled receptors, or GPCRs.
 Like all glutamate receptors, mGluRs bind with glutamate, an amino acid that functions as an excitatory neurotransmitter.

 Function and structure

 The mGluRs perform a variety of functions in the central and peripheral nervous systems: For example, they are involved in learning, memory, anxiety, and the perception of pain.
 They are found in pre- and postsynaptic neurons in synapses of the hippocampus, cerebellum, and the cerebral cortex, as well as other parts of the brain and in peripheral tissues.

 Like other metabotropic receptors, mGluRs have seven transmembrane domains that span the cell membrane.
 Unlike ionotropic receptors, metabotropic glutamate receptors are not ion channels.
 Instead, they activate biochemical cascades, leading to the modification of other proteins, such as ion channels.
 This can lead to changes in the synapse's excitability, for example by presynaptic inhibition of neurotransmission, or modulation and even induction of postsynaptic responses.

 A dimeric organization of mGluRs is required for signaling induced by agonists.
+In 2026, cryo-EM structures of endogenous receptors were reported.
+The complexes isolated from brain exhibit significant differences from structures reported previously using recombinant systems.